 General Information on the Various Types of 51J Receivers

 R-388/URR - late-1950 through 1962 - This is the military version 51J receiver that featured major changes to the original 51J receiver design.
 The antenna input impedance changed from fixed 300 Z ohms to low-Z 50 ohms adjustable by eliminating the primary winding on the antenna coils and adding an antenna trimmer capacitor with front panel control.
-The dial bezel was changed to a black bakelite piece and "51J RECEIVER" engraving eliminated, the megacycle dial drum no longer had the green highlighted amateur bands, the carrier level meter was now a non-illuminated, sealed unit made by Burlington Company (field replacement meters made by Marion Electric and other companies, DeJur and Simpson are often found) audio outputs on the front panel allowed for phone (4Z) or speaker (600Z) connections (pre-1953,) grab handles were now installed on the front panel, a skirted-knob used for megacycle change, an 0A2 voltage regulator tube was installed, the entire bottom of receiver chassis was now protected with a slide-in aluminum bottom cover, the side panels are made of steel and finished with gold color cadmium-based chemical treatment, the schematic was usually applied to the inside of the top cover, all receivers were MFP coated (some very late contract versions might not be MFP'd,) remote standby or Break-in now required +12vdc to be applied to a relay via rear terminals.
+The dial bezel was changed to a black bakelite piece and "51J RECEIVER" nomenclature eliminated, the megacycle dial drum no longer had the green highlighted amateur bands, the carrier level meter was now a non-illuminated, sealed unit made by Burlington Company (field replacement meters made by Marion Electric and other companies, DeJur and Simpson are often found as original installations,) audio outputs on the front panel allowed for phone (4Z) or speaker (600Z) connections (pre-1953,) grab handles were now installed on the front panel, a skirted-knob used for megacycle change, an 0A2 voltage regulator tube was installed, the entire bottom of receiver chassis was now protected with a slide-in aluminum bottom cover, the side panels are made of steel and finished with gold color cadmium-based chemical treatment, the schematic was usually applied to the inside of the top cover, all receivers were MFP-coated (very late contract versions were not MFP'd - 1957 and 1962 contracts,) remote standby or Break-in now required +12vdc to be applied to a relay via rear terminals.
 All R-388 receivers used the new but problematic 70E-15 PTO which added the PTO buffer output tube.
 This PTO was cylindrical in shape and has two tubes.
-All R-388 PTOs have "M" as a prefix for the serial number.
+All R-388 PTOs are identified with a "M" as a prefix for the serial number.
 An SO-239 connector on rear chassis, "IF OUTPUT," was provided for driving RTTY TUs and other data devices.
 1953 and later receivers have a "Break-in" on-off switch added to the front panel in the same location as the SPEAKER jack which was removed.
-Diode Load and AVC pin jacks are added to the rear chassis on last of production.
+Diode Load and AVC pin jacks are added to the rear chassis on last of production (1957 and 1962 contracts.)
 The R-388 was supplied to Army Signal Corps at various times from 1950 up into the early 1960s.
 Most (all?)
-USN R-388 receivers are considered as AN/URR-23-A but data plate has "R-388" as the receiver ID.
+USN R-388 receivers are considered as AN/URR-23-A but data plate has "R-388" as the receiver ID (on a USN data plate.)
+At least 11,000 R-388s were produced (as indicated by PTO serial numbers.)
 Finding all-original, complete and unmodified R-388 receivers is becoming more and more of a rare occurrence.
-Many of the R-388s found today suffer from incompetent workmanship that seems to have been perpetrated ever since the receivers became easily available on the surplus market.
-But, even now in 2023, finding an "all original" example is still not impossibly difficult.
+Many of the R-388s found today suffer from incompetent workmanship that seems to have been perpetrated ever since the receivers became easily available on the surplus market and from other sources.
+But, even now in 2023, finding an "all original, unmolested" example is still not impossibly difficult.

 AN/URR-23 and AN/URR-23-A - These are U. S. Navy designations for the 51J-2 and 51J-3 installed in a Collins cabinet designated as CY-1235/U with Collins speaker designated as LS-199/U. According to the USN manual for the AN/URR-23-A, the receiver IS a R-388 and this is shown many times throughout the manual.
 Also, three artwork pictures show the data plate which identifies the receiver as "R-388" only, no "/URR" and the data plate has a USN contract number to the lower left of the tag.
 It's possible that the AN/URR-23-A identification was on the data plate that was mounted on the CY-1235/U cabinet.
 The LS-199/U loudspeaker also had a data plate installed.
 The contract was issued for the AN/URR-23-A on June 22, 1951.